deepaliMMC/Crop_Disease_Detection/README.md

 # Crop_Disease_Detection
 To detect disease the crop is affected by using images by the user

-1.Use the model weights from https://drive.google.com/drive/folders/1NQc2UMyk53-wsP4V_rEXSOgNo5W6mYnM
-2. Run the main.py file
+Use the model weights from https://drive.google.com/drive/folders/1NQc2UMyk53-wsP4V_rEXSOgNo5W6mYnM -> Run the main.py file

 Input for this model are:
 1. Image of the diseased leaf